Motherhood

 In my 2nd trimester, I experienced persistent right upper quadrant pain.
 My doctor immediately worked me up for ICP, but my bile acid levels were under the threshold of 10.
 I had other complications during my pregnancy, on top of a chronic illness.
 I didn’t present with itching right away (the hallmark symptom).

 The upper quadrant pain lingered throughout my 2nd and 3rd trimesters and I began itching around the 34/35 week mark.
 My doctor retested for ICP based on the new symptom.
 We began treatment immediately upon diagnosis.
-I was given an oral medicine called Ursodiol to help control bile acid levels.
-My doctor also scheduled my delivery for 37 weeks.
+My doctor scheduled my delivery for 37 weeks and gave me a medication.
 The medication they prescribe does not help alleviate the itch, nor does any other prescription or over the counter medicine.
 Many patients, myself included, itch to the point of bleeding because it is so intense.
 The itching stops almost immediately after delivery.
 Patients (again, myself included) can develop cyclical itching with their menstrual cycle for years afterwards.
 My son is turning 10 in July and it’s still something I get occasionally.

 Vaginal Prolapse